rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             migrate_data = self._session.call_xenapi("host.migrate_receive", destref, nwref, options)
         ...
         return migrate_data

+#### Exploration 23

-    The inline comments from the author explain this function pretty well.
-It just pulls the network ref for the management network.
-Not a super important bit of code here, but it does become more useful later.
-Additionally the previous method uses this method as well, so it is useful to know what is happening. nova.virt.xenapi.vmops._get_network_ref ->
+The inline comments from the code's author explain the following function pretty well.
+It just pulls the network reference for the management network.
+It's not a super important bit of code, but it does become more useful later.
+Additionally, the previous method uses this method as well, so it is useful to know what is happening.

+*nova.virt.xenapi.vmops._get_network_ref* ->
+{% highlight python %}
         # Get the network to for migrate.
         # This is the one associated with the pif marked management.
 From cli:
         # uuid=`xe pif-list --minimal management=true`